What is Hypothyroidism?

 Although relatively rare, some women produce antibodies to their own thyroid gland during or after pregnancy and develop low thyroid.
 Also, babies can sometimes be born with no thyroid or a defective gland.

 Several blood tests are used to diagnose hypothyroidism.
-A TSH (thyroid-stimulating hormone) test is the most important and sensitive one.
+A TSH (thyroid-stimulating hormone) test is the most sensitive one.
 It measures how much of the thyroid hormone T4 the pituitary gland is asking the thyroid gland to make.
 Abnormally high TSH is a signal of hypothyroidism: the thyroid gland is being asked to make more T4 because there isn’t enough T4 in the blood.

 Your doctor may order a T4 test if your TSH test results are abnormal, to help determine what type of problem is affecting your thyroid.
 T3 testing is less helpful in diagnosis because it is the last test to become abnormal.

-Physicians treat hypothyroidism by replacing the hormones your body is not producing to bring your levels into the optimal range.
+Physicians address hypothyroidism by replacing the hormones your body is not producing to bring your levels into the optimal range.
 This, in turn, reverses the symptoms caused by low thyroid.
 There’s no cure, but this disease can be managed to help you lead a normal and active life.

-Treatment involves taking daily oral medication prescribed by your doctor and based on your needs.
+Therapy involves taking daily oral medication prescribed by your doctor and based on your needs.
 One oral option is a synthetic version of T4 or, if this does not relieve your symptoms, a combination of synthetic T4 and T3.
 Effective natural supplements containing both T4 and T3 can also be extracted from pig thyroid glands (porcine thyroid).

 How Belmar Can Help